hmvege/dotfiles/README.md

 docker rmi dotfiles-rocky-test
 ```

+This also runs as a GitHub actions pipeline.

 ### :window: Windows
 To test on windows, you can run and test in [Sandbox mode](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/.
 The config file can be something like,
 ```